Nikhil-Singla/coding-studyplans/TAGGING.md

 - [first-attempt] First working attempt at the code.
 May or may not pass all the testcases
     - [assisted]: External solution was used (beyond code editor, may be documentation lookup or function definition)
-    - [x-attempt]: Attempt number is updated dynamically
+    - [x-attempt]: Attempt number is updated dynamically, each attempt is a different solution

 - [main-topic]: Can range beyond array, two-pointers, binary-search, dp, graph, recursion, sliding-window, linked-list, tree